DrThomasAger/smile/README.md

 # Glossary

-I coined the term "prompt instruction language" by creating ***(: Smile*** and separating it from the response language.
+I coined the term "prompt instruction language" by creating ***(: Smile*** and separating the "prompt language" from the "response language".

 I would love for more prompt engineers to adopt the term "prompt language" for their method of systematizing text structure.